 However, in the second test, if the debtor's current or projected (as opposed to past) income exceeds the debtor's current expenses, then the case may also be dismissed under bankruptcy law.
 Since this test looks to current or projected income and expenses, it is a "forward looking" means test.

 The backward looking means test starts with the median income for the same household size as the debtor in the state where the case is to be filed.
-In California, the current median income levels are:
+In California, the median income levels as of 4/1/2021 are (they are updated regularly):

 Household Size Median Income (gross)